milliGOLD/partner-api-docs/source/index.html.md

 ### Response Headers

-The error Response from the Partner API will include rate limiting headers.
+The rate limit error Response from the Partner API will include the following headers.
 You can use these headers to avoid exceeding the allotted request capacity.

 | HTTP Method              | Description                                                      |
 | ------------------------ | ---------------------------------------------------------------- |